abemscac/pies-doc/docs/web-vue3/ref-and-ref.md

 ---
-title: Reactivity API - Ref and ref
+title: Ref and ref
 sidebar_position: 3
 ---

 # `Ref` and `ref`

-This chapter is a part of Vue 3 [Reactivity API](https://vuejs.org/api/reactivity-core.html#reactivity-api-core).
 Probably the most important part in Vue 3!

 ## What is `Ref`?